Ever wonder who owns whom? Or what happened to your favorite brand of yesterday? Maybe this page will help. Additions and corrections welcome!

 COMFORTMAKER: Old AFCO name revived at founding of SnyderGeneral by former Singer HVAC boss.
 See Singer.
 Comfortmaker now owned by Inter-City Products.
 In 1999, ICP was purchased by Carrier.

 COMMAND-AIRE: Water source heat pump maker purchased by American Standard in 1990.
+Appears to have been closed.

 CONSOLIDATED: Out of business in late 1990s, remaining assets and furnace designs purchased by Texas Furnace Co.
 Was also sold as Premier